secureworks/dalton/README.rst

 #. | **How do I configure the Dalton Controller to listen on a different port?**
    | The external listen port of the Dalton Controller can be set in the ``.env``
      file in the repository root.
-The Dalton Controller and Nginx containers must be rebuilt for the change to take effect (just run ``start_dalton.sh``).
+The Dalton Controller and nginx containers must be rebuilt for the change to take effect (just run ``start_dalton.sh``).

 #. | **Is SSL/TLS supported?**
    | The default configuration does not leverage SSL nor is there a simple
      "on/off" switch for SSL/TLS.
-However, if you know what you are doing, it isn't difficult to configure Nginx for it and point the Dalton Agents to it.
+However, if you know what you are doing, it isn't difficult to configure nginx for it and point the Dalton Agents to it.
 This has been done in some environments.

 #. | **Will this work on Windows?**